AkshayZade1995/outcome-based-evaluation/README.md

 # Outcome Based Evaluation
 Intranet Web Portal to handle college documentation and Correlation Matrix
-### Following Application is private for college purpose basic schema of doc generation and Correlation matrix is been published
+### Following Web Portal is private for college purpose basic schema of doc generation and Correlation matrix is been published.
+Not Entire Project

 ## Description
 Purpose of this project was to easy task of documentation work. such as Teachers need to prepare documents with same structure as follows